halilbur/SpellCheckerApp/README.md

 # SpellCheckerApp
 A SpellChecker app.
-Coded in Java programing Langugage
+Coded in Java programing Language

 # run
 You can run this code with click the ```spell_checker.jar```